kjaffel/ZA_FullAnalysis/bamboo_/ZAMachineLearning/README.md

 ```
 Where these values come from the ``.json`` files in ``parameters.py``.

-- *Warning* : this is only valid for backgrounds, for signal the Xsec is not given so better keep only the event weight.
+- **Warning:** this is only valid for backgrounds, for signal the Xsec is not given so better keep only the event weight.

 On the other side, it is possible that there is less signal statistics than background.
 To alleviates that, the sum of learning weights is equalized between signal and background.
 ```